JW's dedicate their lives to Jehovah and 'His' spirit-directed organization (JW.ORG) in their baptismal vows

 Does the 'anointed' Governing Body of JW's have a deeper or better understanding of God's will than all other JW's?
 Let's see what the Watchtower says.

 'Today, God does not speak to his servants directly as he did to Job.
 Instead, he reproves them by means of his Word and his spirit-directed organization.'
-WT, June 1, 1993, Article: 'What Does It Take To Make You Happy?', Subtitle: 'Accepting Divine Reproof', par 2
+Watchtower Magazine, June 1, 1993, Article: 'What Does It Take To Make You Happy?', Subtitle: 'Accepting Divine Reproof', par 2

 'Only if the individual answers in the affirmative and also understands that his dedication and baptism identify him as one of Jehovah’s Witnesses in association with God’s spirit-directed organization can he acceptably undergo water immersion.'
 Watchtower Jan 15, 1989, Article: 'What Prevents You From Getting Baptized?', par 18